jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/docs/email_service/daily_reports.md

----
-title: Daily Reports
-sidebar_label: Daily Reports
-sidebar_position: 4
----

 # Daily Reports

 **Author:** `Marius Moldovan`

 The **Daily Reports** Module is designed to manage reports in a MongoDB database.
 It fetches, uploads, updates daily reports, and ensures that users are only subscribed to available reports.

 ## Overview